Kronifer/kvJSON-docs/docs/Function-index.rst

     Used to store the value associated with a key in a variable.

     :key: The key associated with the value you want.

+kvJSON.replaceData(key, newValue):
+    USed to update data under a certain key.

+    :key: The key related to the data you want to update.

+    :newValue: The data you want to be updated under a key.

+kvJSON.removeData(key):
+    Used to delete the key specified and the data under it.

+    :key: The key related with the data you want deleted.

+kvJSON.encryptData(key):
+    **DISCLAIMER: The encryption used is not completely secure and should not be used to store sensitive data.**
+    Used to encrypt data.

+    :key: The key related to the data you want encrypted.